Obtaining an EIN Tax ID Number from the IRS

 U.S. Bank Account

-In order to open a US business bank account, an EIN is required by all financial institutions for tax reporting purposes to the IRS.
-Once you have an EIN you can proceed to open a US business bank account.
+In order to open a U.S. business bank account, an EIN is required by all financial institutions for tax reporting purposes.
+Once you have an EIN you can open a business bank account.

 In some cases where required, we will use an online notarization service to validate your identity as the company founder or representative in order to secure a US business address.
 To complete this process we use a online notarization platform provided by our partner, Notarize, an online notary public.

 US Business Address